lizzy-0323/oasisdb/readme.md

 English | [简体中文](readmd-CN.md)

-OasisDB is a high-performance vector database designed for simplicity and ease of use.
-It enables efficient vector similarity search for your applications through both standalone deployment and RESTful API interfaces.
+OasisDB is a lightweight vector database designed for simplicity and ease of use.
+It enables efficient vector similarity search for your applications like RAG, recommendation system, etc through standalone deployment and RESTful API interfaces.

-I start this project for all the beginners to learn vector search very easily, and you can see the detail design ideas and related key knowledge in [design](docs/设计理念.md).
+I start this project for all the beginners like me to learn vector search easily, and you can see all the detail design ideas and related knowledge in [design](docs/设计理念.md).

 ## Features

-1. Multiple type of vector index: HNSW(hnswlib), IVF(faiss)
+1. Multiple type of vector index: HNSW(hnswlib), IVF(faiss) with self-implemented go binding
-2. Easy to use: standalone deployment as one process and RESTful API
+2. Easy to use: standalone deployment and RESTful API, Python HTTP client
-3. Embedding support: multiple embedding models
+3. Embedding support: multiple embedding models, like OpenAI, Huggingface, etc
-4. Python HTTP client: help you to contact with OasisDB easily
+4. Minimal dependencies: only go and cmake are required

 ## Architecture